Texas Uncontested Divorce Attorneys

 Residency Uncontested Divorce Requirement

-To file for an uncontested divorce in Texas, you must meet Texas’s residency requirements, which are:
+In Texas, an uncontested divorce can only be filed if you meet the state’s residency requirements, which are:

 - You or your spouse must continuously reside in Texas for six months immediately prior to filing for divorce; and